-The Level 10 SAN has one Gigabit Ethernet switch, one GS K2 Media Server, and one L10 RAID chassis.
-Up to four RAID Expansion chassis are optional for increased storage capacity.
+The basic (non-redundant) K2 SAN can be an online SAN or a production SAN.
+The SAN has one Ethernet switch, one K2 Media Server, and one basic K2 RAID chassis.
+Up to eleven RAID Expansion chassis are optional for increased storage capacity.

-K2 clients and other iSCSI clients, such as Aurora Edits, are connected to the GigE switch.
-Each K2 client has one GigE connection for media (iSCSI) and one GigE connection for control.
+K2 clients and other iSCSI clients, such as Aurora Edits, are connected to the Ethernet switch.
+Each K2 client has one GigE connection for media and one GigE connection for control.
 The GigE switch is configured with V-LANs to keep the control/FTP traffic and the media (iSCSI) traffic separate.

-The GS K2 Media Server has one GigE connection for media (iSCSI), one GigE connection for control, one GigE connection for FTP, and one Fibre Channel connection to the RAID storage.
-The server hosts an iSCSI interface card for the GigE media connection and a Fibre Channel card for the RAID storage connection.
-The iSCSI interface card provides a bridge between GigE iSCSI and Fibre Channel SCSI.
+The K2 Media Server has one 10 Gig connection for media (iSCSI), one GigE connection for control, one GigE connection for FTP, and one Fibre Channel connection to the RAID storage.
+The server hosts an iSCSI interface card for the 10 Gig media connection and a Fibre Channel card for the RAID storage connection.
+The iSCSI interface card provides a bridge between iSCSI and Fibre Channel SCSI.
 The server also hosts software components that allow it to function in various roles, including media file system manager, media database server, and FTP server.
-The GS K2 Media Server has redundant power supplies.